 wait_event_type text Type of the wait event such as CPU, WaitOnCondition, Network, Disk IO, and so on.

 wait_event_aux text Additional information for the wait event.
-For example, tablet ID for YB-TServer wait events.
+For example, tablet ID for TServer wait events.

-top_level_node_id UUID 16-byte YB-TServer UUID of the YSQL/YCQL node where the query is being executed.
+top_level_node_id UUID 16-byte TServer UUID of the YSQL/YCQL node where the query is being executed.

 query_id bigint Query ID as seen on the /statements endpoint.
 This can be used to join with pg_stat_statements/ycql_stat_statements.
-A known constant for background activities.
-For example, flush is 2, compaction is 3, and so on.
+See Constant query identifiers.

-client_node_ip text Client IP for the RPC.
-For YSQL, it is the client node from where the query is generated.
+client_node_ip text IP address of the client which sent the query to YSQL/YCQL.
 Null for background activities.

-sample_weight float If in any sampling interval there are too many events, YugabyteDB only collects yb_ash_sample_size samples/events.
+sample_weight float If in any sampling interval there are too many events, YugabyteDB only collects ysql_yb_ash_sample_size samples/events.
 Based on how many were sampled, weights are assigned to the collected events.

 For example, if there are 200 events, but only 100 events are collected, each of the collected samples will have a weight of (200 / 100) = 2.0